Contacting roadside assistance

 Vehicle and key responsibility

 If you’re waiting for roadside assistance, stay with the vehicle.
 If it’s in an unsafe location, stay somewhere nearby and keep it in sight.
-You are responsible for the vehicle until roadside assistance arrives.
+You’re responsible for the vehicle until roadside assistance arrives.
 You cannot leave the keys in the car and abandon the car.
 If you do so, you may be charged a negligence fee of £120.
 Once roadside services arrive, you can hand over the keys.
 You’ll be responsible for all costs if the keys or the vehicle are damaged or go missing.
 If you’ve turned on the vehicle headlights as a safety measure and abandon the car, we’ll pass the cost of the service/tow onto you.

-If the vehicle needs to be towed, and you can’t wait for the repair or the vehicle can’t be repaired at that time, contact support.turo.com or call +44 (808)164 1454.
+If the vehicle needs to be towed and you can’t wait for the repair or the vehicle can’t be repaired at that time, contact support.turo.com or call +44 (808)164 1454.
 We’ll reimburse your onwards travel up to £50 per approved driver on trip, up to a maximum of £200 and of proof of receipt.
 We’ll also refund you the remaining time of your trip.

 - violate Turo’s Terms of Service